 The advising and registration period is in late October/early November.
 Make an appointment with your academic advisor to discuss your spring schedule.
 Make an appointment to speak with a faculty member in the program of your intended major.
-Attend the Majors/Minors, SYE, Explore the Core Fair to discuss Core Courses with faculty.
+Attend the Majors/Minors Fair, and SYE, to discuss core courses with faculty.
 Make an appointment with an advisor in Academic Advising.
 Academic Advising (717) 361-1415 or www.etown.edu/offices/advising.